Key Takeaway

 Mounjaro Weight Loss: What the Trials Show

 Mounjaro is FDA-approved for type 2 diabetes, not weight loss.
-However, significant weight loss is a well-documented effect of the medication.
-The same active ingredient, tirzepatide, is approved for weight management under the brand name Zepbound.
+But significant weight loss is a well-documented effect of the medication. compounded formulations of the active ingredient, tirzepatide, is approved for weight management under the brand name Zepbound.
 Data from both the SURPASS (diabetes) and SURMOUNT (obesity) trial programs provide a full picture of expected weight loss.

 Weight Loss in the SURPASS Diabetes Trials